Dissipative phase transition of interacting non-reciprocal fermions

-\emph{Role of Interactions -- } We now move to the interacting case and solve the problem by unraveling Eq.~\eqref{eqn:lindblad} into quantum jump trajectories~\cite{dalibard1992wavefunction,plenio1998quantum,daley2014quantum,fazio2025manybodyopenquantumsystems}.
-In order to perform the non-Hermitian evolution between subsequent quantum jumps, we make use of the recently developed Faber polynomial method~\cite{supplementary_mat,Soares2024Faber}.
-We consider a finite chain and fix the gain and loss to be equal, $\Gamma=\kappa=0.1J$.
-We first discuss the PBC case and fix $\theta=-\phi=-\pi/2$ to see whether the power-law behavior observed in the dynamics of non-interacting fermions survives for finite interactions.
-In Fig.~\ref{fig:dynamics_interaction}(a) we plot the dynamics of particle density for different values of $\Delta$.
-At short times interaction effects are negligible; however, at longer time scales the decay toward the steady state strongly depends on $\Delta$.
-Remarkably, we see that for weak $\Delta$ the dynamics is compatible with a power-law (the dashed line corresponds to the power-law behavior in the non-interacting case), possibly with an interaction-dependent exponent.
-For higher values of $\Delta\sim J$, on the other hand, the decay of the particle density is faster, crossing over to an exponential decay set by the total dissipation rate $\Gamma+\kappa$.
-This points towards a genuine dissipative phase transition in the system, due to interactions and non-reciprocity.
-Similar behavior is observed for the current in Fig.~\ref{fig:dynamics_interaction}(b) which for the chosen values of $\theta,\phi$ decays to zero at long times.
-First, we observe a peak in the time-dependent current at intermediate times, which is renormalized by interactions in magnitude and pushed to shorter time scales.
-At long times, we see that for $\Delta<J$ the decay is compatible with a power-law, while at larger $\Delta$ the current quickly vanishes at long times.
+Remarkably, for weak $\Delta$, the dynamics remains compatible with a power-law (the dashed line corresponds to the non-interacting case), possibly with an interaction-dependent exponent.
+However, for $\Delta\sim J$, the particle density exhibits a crossover to exponential decay governed by the total dissipation rate $2(\Gamma+\kappa)$.
+This points towards a genuine dissipative phase transition arising from the competition between interactions and non-reciprocity.
+Similar behavior is observed for the current (Fig.~\ref{fig:dynamics_interaction}(b)) which vanishes asymptotically since the steady state remains maximally mixed for $\phi=-\theta$ independently of $\Delta$~\cite{supplementary_mat}.
+At intermediate times, the peak in the time-dependent current is renormalized by interactions and pushed to shorter time scales.
+At long times, for $\Delta<J$, the decay is compatible with a power-law, but is rapidly suppressed at larger $\Delta$ .